tag1consulting/goose/src/docs/goose-book/src/logging/tasks.md

 # Task Log

-Goose can optionally log details about all load test tasks to a file.
-To enable, add the `--task-log task.log` command line option, where `task.log` is either a relative or absolute path of the log file to create.
+Goose can optionally log details about each time a task is run during a load test.
+To enable, add the `--task-log <task.log>` command line option, where `<task.log>` is either a relative or absolute path of the log file to create.
 Any existing file that may already exist will be overwritten.

-When operating in Gaggle-mode, the `--task-log` option can only be enabled on the Worker processes, configuring Goose to spread out the overhead of writing logs.
+Logs include the entire [`GooseTaskMetric`](https://docs.rs/goose/*/goose/metrics/struct.GooseTaskMetric.html) object which is created each tiem any task is run.

+## Log Format

 By default, logs are written in JSON Lines format.
 For example: